NorthernTempest/wandering_bastion/docs/campaign/cracked-facade/rule/heritage/flame.md

+---
-# Flame Heritage
+title: Flame Heritage

-Languages.
+tags:
+  - campaign/cracked-facade/rule/heritage/flame
+---

+You were born in either the [Plane of Fire](../../../../lore/place/plane/inner/energy/fire.md) or a place closely associated with it.

+**Languages**.
 You know Common, Ignan, and one other language of your choice.

-Skill Proficiency.
+**Skill Proficiency**.
 You have proficiency in your choice of either Acrobatics or Arcana.

-Tool Proficiency.
+**Tool Proficiency**.
 You have proficiency in your choice of either Artisan's Tools or one Musical Instrument.